 ‘Quiet quitting’ is more than a buzzword.
-In a post-pandemic workforce that put employees in the driver’s seat, workers are quietly quitting at an alarming rate.
+In a post-pandemic workforce that puts employees in the driver’s seat, workers are quietly quitting at an alarming rate.
 Can you tell if yours are?
-And more importantly, do you know how to support them well enough to prevent them from from putting the brakes on their productivity or engagement?
+And more importantly, do you know how to support them well enough to prevent them from putting the brakes on their productivity or engagement?

 Quiet quitting in 2023

 The subject of quiet quitting is usually either focused on the employee experience or leaders trying to stop it.
 Here, I look at both sides to help leaders understand why employees quit quietly.
 Once you know what prompts quiet quitting, you can equip yourself to be a changemaker before anyone feels the need to disengage.

 By identifying signs of quiet quitting and learning ways to prevent it, you can save your workforce, organization, and reputation.

 In this article, I first discuss signs of quiet quitting to help you identify them.
 Then, I provide actionable tips to prevent anyone you manage from quietly quitting.

 What is quiet quitting?

 It’s the psychological equivalent of an Out Of Office reply.